Explaining Low Energy $\gamma$-ray Excess from the Galactic Centre using a Two Component Dark Matter Model

-The interaction between the two components of dark matter, $\psi$ and $S$ is described by the annihilation cross section ${\sigma {\rm{v}}}_{\psi \bar{\psi} \rightarrow S S^\dagger}$ where the heavier dark matter component (say $\psi$) annihilates to produce other component $S$.
+The interaction between the two components of dark matter is described by the annihilation cross section ${\sigma {\rm{v}}}_{\psi \bar{\psi} \rightarrow S S^\dagger}$ where the heavier dark matter component (say $\psi$) annihilates to produce other component $S$.
 New gauge boson $Z^\prime$ is the main exchange particle for this interaction.
-The Feynman diagrams for all the processes (self annihilation of dark matter component $S$ and dark matter conversion from heavier to lighter) which are relevant for the evolution of number densities of both the dark matter component $S$ and $\psi$ are given in Fig. \ref{anni-dia}.
+The Feynman diagrams for all the processes (self annihilations of both the dark matter components and dark matter conversion from heavier to lighter) which are relevant for the evolution of number densities of $S$ and $\psi$ are given in Fig. \ref{anni-dia}.

 The annihilation cross sections for the processes shown in Fig. \ref{anni-dia} are given by,